samvdjagt/wvdquickstart/devops.md

 ---

 ## <b>Breakdown of the DevOps Automation</b>
-To understand the second of the two major deployments in the WVD Quickstart (for an overview, please see <a href="concepts">Concepts</a> section), the Azure DevOps pipeline that deploys a WVD environment for you, let's first take a look at <a href="https://dev.azure.com" target="_blank">Azure DevOps</a> itself.
+To understand the second of the two major deployments in the WVD QuickStart (for an overview, please see <a href="concepts">Concepts</a> section), the Azure DevOps pipeline that deploys a WVD environment for you, let's first take a look at <a href="https://dev.azure.com" target="_blank">Azure DevOps</a> itself.

 ### <b>Understanding Azure DevOps</b>
 Azure DevOps is a very powerful platform and it therefore comes with a lot of possibilites and components.
-To understand the structure of the WVD Quickstart automation, we'll take a look at some of the aspects of DevOps.
+To understand the structure of the WVD QuickStart automation, we'll take a look at some of the aspects of DevOps.
 The main two features that we will make use of are the *Repos* and the *Pipelines*, both available in the left-side menu in your DevOps project (after running the initial ARM deployment, which creates this project).
 The *Repos* section will look like this:

 ![DevOps Repository](images/devopsRepo.PNG?raw=true)

 This repository functions just like any other git repository.
-By default, it will be set to private and it holds all the files used by the WVD Quickstart to deploy a WVD environment for you.
+By default, it will be set to private and it holds all the files used by the WVD QuickStart to deploy a WVD environment for you.
 In this repository, you can do many of the customizations explained in the <a href="customize" target="_blank">Customize</a> section.
 The more exciting part of DevOps will be under the *Pipelines* section, which will look something like the image below:

 ![DevOps Pipeline Overview](images/devopsPipelineOverview.PNG?raw=true)

 DevOps pipelines are very powerful tools that allow you to create custom build and/or release automization.
 In our case, the pipeline in the DevOps project takes care of the deployment of all WVD resources in an automated and repeatable way.
-The Quickstart uses only part of the pipeline functionalities, which are described in a high-level overview <a href="https://azure.microsoft.com/en-us/services/devops/pipelines/" target="_blank">here</a>.
+The QuickStart uses only part of the pipeline functionalities, which are described in a high-level overview <a href="https://azure.microsoft.com/en-us/services/devops/pipelines/" target="_blank">here</a>.
 A pipeline is based on a *.yml* or *YAML* file, which in our case can be found in  QS-WVD/pipeline.yml - We will dive deeper into this file later.

 As you can see in the above image, one of the options in the Pipelines menu on the left is *Library*.
 A library can be used to store (secret) variable groups or files, that can hold values that can be accessed by the pipeline.
-In the WVD Quickstart case, the initial ARM deployment will create a variable group called *WVDSecrets*, which holds certain authentication credentials used by the pipeline to authenticate against Azure and agains the domain controller.
+In the WVD QuickStart case, the initial ARM deployment will create a variable group called *WVDSecrets*, which holds certain authentication credentials used by the pipeline to authenticate against Azure and agains the domain controller.

 #### Service Connection
 Because Azure DevOps and the Azure Resource Manager are separate services, DevOps needs a way to authenticate with the Azure Resource Manager for it to get permission to deploy the WVD resources.
 To do so, the initial ARM deployment will create something called a *Service Connection*.
 You can find this service connection under your project settings -> Service Connections, and by default it will be called *WVDServiceConnection*.